-Hoarding in Denver Colorado happens for many reasons.
+Hoarding occurs for many reasons.
 When it involves compulsive hoarding disorders, it can become a difficult issue.
+Sometimes you may not realize that you’re having symptoms, here is a basic compulsive hoarding quiz to evaluate yourself.

 Answer yes or no to the following questions.
 The more statements you strongly agree with; the greater the probability of a diagnosis of compulsive hoarding.